boldbi/bold-bi-docs/docs/faq/how-to-create-own-publish-dialog-for-designer-embedding.md

 ---

 # How to create your own Save or Publish dialog for Designer in Javascript embedding
 In Javascript-based embedding, there are methods for creating categories, getting categories, and saving dashboard actions.
-With the help of the above method, design your prompt and bind action to your UI.
-So, this section explains how to create your own Publish or Save prompt with the necessary steps to use in your designer embedding.
+With the help of these methods, you can design your prompt and bind actions to your UI.
+This section explains how to create your own Publish or Save prompt with the necessary steps to use in your designer embedding.

-Publish or Save dialog has been created and used in dashboard designer embedding.
-Follow the given steps to apply in your environment.
+A Publish or Save dialog has been created and used in the dashboard designer embedding.
+Follow the provided steps to apply it in your environment.

 ## Steps to follow for customizing the publish dialog in designer embedding
 1. Please [download](https://github.com/boldbi/samples/tree/master/Scenario%20Based%20Samples/Custom%20Publish%20Dialog%20in%20Designer%20Embedding) the ASP.NET Core Sample.

-2. Provide your embed properties details in the `EmbedProperties.cs` file, then run your application.
+2. Provide the details of your embed properties in the `EmbedProperties.cs` file, and then proceed to run your application.

     ![AddEmbedProperties](/static/assets/faq/images/add_embed_properties.png)